braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 ---
-nav_title: Multivariate Testing
+nav_title: Multivariate and A/B Testing
 platform: Campaigns
 subplatform: Testing and More
 page_order: 5
 ---
-# Multivariate Testing
+# Multivariate and A/B Testing

-##  Introduction to Multivariate Testing
+##  Introduction to Multivariate and A/B Testing

-### What is Multivariate Testing?
+### What are Multivariate and A/B Tests?

-A multivariate test is an experiment that compares users’ responses to multiple versions of the same marketing campaign.
+An A/B test is an experiment that compares users’ responses to multiple versions of the same marketing campaign.
 These versions share similar marketing goals, but differ in wording and style.
 The objective is to identify the version of the campaign that best accomplishes your marketing goals.
-This section walks through how to use multivariate testing to test out differences in content.
+In this section, we'll walk through how to test the effectiveness of differences in content.
 If you'd like to evaluate differences in message scheduling or timing (for instance, sending an abandoned cart message after 1 hour of inactivity versus 1 day of inactivity), please refer to our section on setting up a [Canvas][274].

-As an example of a multivariate test, suppose you have two options for a push notification:
+Suppose you have two options for a push notification:

 - This deal expires tomorrow!
 - This deal expires in 24 hours!

-Using a multivariate test, you can see which wording results in a higher conversion rate.
+Using an A/B test, you can see which wording results in a higher conversion rate.
 The next time you send a push notification about a deal, you’ll know which type of wording is more effective.

+The above test only examines the effect of one variable-- the copy in the push notification.
+A multivariate test is similar, except it tests the effects of 2 or more variables.
+Another variable we might want to test is whether to include an emoji at the end of the message.
+We'd now be testing 2 variables (or variates-- not to be confused with variants), hence the term "multivariate".
+In order to do this, we'd need to test four total versions of the message-- 2 options for the copy multiplied by 2 options for the emoji (present or not) equals 4 total message variants.

+For the purposes of this documentation, a "multivariate test" should be considered interchangeable with an "A/B test".

-### The Benefits of Multivariate Testing {#the-benefits-of}
+### The Benefits of Multivariate and A/B Testing {#the-benefits-of}

 Multivariate testing gives you an easy, clear way to learn about your audience.
 You no longer have to guess what users will respond to - every campaign becomes an opportunity to try different variants of a message and gauge audience response.